-State Renewable Energy Goals

-Sponsors: Sen. Berman / Rep. Eskamani

-The bill modifies the definition of "renewable energy" to exclude energy produced using high quality synthetic gas produced from waste petroleum coke with CO2 capture and sequestration.
+SB 1162: Sent to House (in messages) HB 821: Commerce ACTION RECOMMENDED: NEUTRAL State Renewable Energy Goals (SB 970 / HB 957) Sponsors: Sen. Berman / Rep. Eskamani Summary: The bill modifies the definition of "renewable energy" to exclude energy produced using high quality synthetic gas produced from waste petroleum coke with CO2 capture and sequestration.
 In addition, the bill would prohibit the drilling or exploration of, or production or transportation of, oil, gas, or other petroleum products on the land and waters of the state.
 The Office of Energy would be directed to develop a plan to have 100% of the state's energy generated from renewable resources by 2050.
 The bill would create the Renewable Energy Workforce Development Advisory Committee consisting of 13 members appointed by the Commissioner of Agriculture.
 The committee would make recommendations to promote employment growth and access to jobs in the energy efficiency and renewable energy industry.
-A report of the committee's findings would be presented to the President of the Senate and the

-Speaker of the House by January 1, 2024 and each January 1 thereafter.
+A report of the committee's findings would be presented to the President of the Senate and the Speaker of the House by January 1, 2024 and each January 1 thereafter.
+Committee Assignments:

-SB 970: Environment & Natural Resources; Agriculture, Environment & General Government; Fiscal Policy

-HB 957: Energy, Security & Cyber Security; Agriculture & Natural Resources Appropriations; Commerce ACTION RECOMMENDED: NEUTRAL (The bill is not expected to move.
-If the bill gains traction, staff will recommend opposing it)

-New Nuclear Energy

-(SM / HM 1137)

-Sponsors: Sen.\\\ / Rep. Overdorf
+SB 970: Environment & Natural Resources; Agriculture, Environment & General Government; Fiscal Policy HB 957: Energy, Security & Cyber Security; Agriculture & Natural Resources Appropriations; Commerce ACTION RECOMMENDED: NEUTRAL New Nuclear Energy (SM / HM 1137) Sponsors: Sen. / Rep. Overdorf Summary:

 The memorial urges the President and Congress of the United States to take action to adjust regulatory policy as necessary to allow states the ability to conduct feasibility studies on reclamation and repurposing of spent nuclear fuel for new nuclear energy generation.

-SM:

-HM 1137: Commerce

-ACTION RECOMMENDED: SUPPORT

-ACTION ITEM: HOUSE ENERGY, COMMUNICATIONS & CYBER SECURITY - PASSED 3/29

-Municipal Electric Utilities / Municipal Utilities

-(SB 1380 / CS/HB 1331)

-Sponsors: Sen. Martin / Rep. Busatta Cabrera

-The Senate bill provides that a municipal electric utility, supplying electricity to any retail customer outside its corporate boundaries, will meet the definition of a "Public Utility" as defined in 366.02.
+Committee assignments: SM: HM 1137: Ready for the floor ACTION RECOMMENDED: SUPPORT Municipal Electric Utilities / Municipal Utilities (SB 1380 / HB 1331) Sponsors: Sen. Martin / Rep. Busatta Cabrera Summary: The Senate bill provides that a municipal electric utility, supplying electricity to any retail customer outside its corporate boundaries, will meet the definition of a "Public Utility" as defined in 366.02.
 It further states, a municipal electric utility meeting these criteria will be regulated under this chapter for a minimum of 5 years.
 The PSC is directed to adopt rules to implement.
 The House bill places limits on the portion of municipal utility revenues that may be used to fund or finance a municipality's non-utility related general government functions.
 In doing so, the bill limits the rate of transfer for municipal electric, natural gas, and water or wastewater utilities.
 Under the bill, the greater the proportion of customers outside of the city boundaries that a municipal utility serves, the lower the cap is on transfers.
 However, if a municipal utility is governed by a utility authority board that provides for representation of retail customers located outside the municipal boundaries approximately proportionate to the percentage of such customers, then transfers of revenue are not subject to a reduced cap.
+Committee Assignments: